TurBoss/blt/doc/parseargs.rst

       or specified value (see the **-default** and **-value** options).

     **\***
-      Specifies that the argument may take zero of more values.
+      Specifies that the argument may take zero or more words.
 If no value is present, the argument will be set to its default or specified value (see the **-default** and **-value** options).

     **+**
-      Specifies that the argument may take one of more values.
+      Specifies that the argument may take one or more words.
 It is an error if no values are present (the next argument is a switch or it's the last word on the command line).

     **last**
       Specifies that this is the last option on the command line.
-All remaining arguments are treated as values even if they look like options.
+All remaining words are treated as values even if they look like options.

     *numArgs*
-      Specifies the number of values for the argument. *NumArgs* is a non-negative integer.
+      Specifies the number of words for the argument. *NumArgs* is a non-negative integer.

     The default is "1".

   **-required**  *boolean*
     Indicates that the argument is required.
-It is an error if the argument is not set.
+The *parse* operation will return an error if the argument is not set.

   **-short**  *shortName*
-    Specifies the short switch name for the argument. *ShortName* is the name of the switch.  *ShortName* must start with one othe parser's defined prefix characters (see the parser's **-prefixchars** option).
+    Specifies the short switch name for the argument. *ShortName* is the name of the switch.
+It is typically the prefix character and one other letter (such as "-x").  *ShortName* must start with one othe parser's defined prefix characters (see the parser's **-prefixchars** option).
     In addition, the character after the prefix character can not be a number (such as "-1").
 If *shortName* is "", then no argument short name is defined.
 The default is "".

   **-type**  *typeName*
     Specifies the type of values acceptable for the argument.

     **boolean**